Protect Your Family's Future: Avoid These 12 Common Estate Planning Mistakes

 3. Leaving loved ones uninformed

-Sharing your estate plan with your family and heirs can help prevent confusion, conflict, and unnecessary stress.
-Although the conversation can be difficult as you face your own mortality, it is important to sit down with the relevant people in your life and have an open conversation about your intentions while you still can.
+Sharing your estate plan with your family and heirs can help prevent confusion, conflict and unnecessary stress.
+Although the conversation can be difficult as you face your own mortality, it's important to sit down with the relevant people in your life and have an open conversation about your intentions while you still can.

-Estate documents kept tucked away in a safety deposit box or a safe in your home might be difficult to access.
-Instead, provide copies of your estate plan to your appointed executor or trustee, a trusted family member, and your estate lawyer.
-And make sure family members have contact information for each of these people.
+Estate documents kept tucked in a safety deposit box or a safe in your home might be difficult to access.
+Instead, provide copies of your estate plan to your appointed executor or trustee, a trusted family member and your estate lawyer.
+Make sure all family members have contact information for each of these people.

 5. Missing key documents

-An incomplete estate plan can create a lot of problems — and the potential for disputes among heirs when you pass.
+An incomplete estate plan can create a heap of problems — and the potential for disputes among heirs when you pass.
 Make sure your plan includes these essential documents:

 - Last will and testament.
 Often simply referred to as a "will," a last will and testament outlines your final wishes and instructions for the distribution of your assets and the management of your affairs after you pass.

 - Durable power of attorney for medical care.
-This appoints a person to make medical decisions for you, on your behalf, should you become mentally or physically incapable of making them yourself.
-It often includes an advanced healthcare directive, which instructs your family and doctors to use or not to use life support.
+This appoints a person to make medical decisions for you if you should become mentally or physically incapable of making them yourself.
+It often includes an advanced health care directive, which instructs your family and doctors to use or not to use life support.

 - Durable financial power of attorney.
 This assigns an individual to manage your assets if you become incapacitated.